Yes, Rush is away today, but he will return tomorrow for authentic full strength excellence in broadcasting.

 It's where the normal currents of human history course back and forth.

-Uh and simply by proclaiming it a safe space, you do not make it so.
+And simply by proclaiming it a safe space, you do not make it so.

-That is as stupid as when you go to a sanctuary city or whatever and they declare it a nuclear free zone.
+That is as stupid as when you go to a sanctuary city or whatever and they declare it a nuclear-free zone.

-So uh they might not know anything about Pearl Harbor, but they'll know which pearls to wear when they want to use the ladies' bathroom.
+So they might not know anything about Pearl Harbor, but they'll know which pearls to wear when they want to use the ladies' bathroom.

 That is terrific.